fluree/docs.flur.ee/src/content/docs/smart-functions/rules.md

 - If at least one of the smart functions returns false, then the transaction is rejected, or, in the case of a query, the results are returned without `person/handle`.

 This section goes into detail on the user-auth-role-rule structure.
-The [next section on Identity](/docs/identity) goes into how rules are connected to identity in FlureeDB, as well as the role of public and private keys.
+The [next section on Identity](/docs/identity) goes into how rules are connected to identity in Fluree, as well as the role of public and private keys.

 ### Rules Usage

 Predicate and collection specs apply exclusively to transactions, and are universal for everyone in the database.
 Rules, as explained above, can be used for queries as well as transactions.
 Rules can control what end users* in a database see and do.
-They cannot control what a node-operator or administrator of a hosted FlureeDB database can see, but they can control what those individual can do (transact).
-Anyone who is running their own node in FlureeDB, or who is the administrator of a hosted FlureeDB database, always has full access to **view** any item in any database in their network.
+They cannot control what a node-operator or administrator of a hosted Fluree database can see, but they can control what those individual can do (transact).
+Anyone who is running their own node in Fluree, or who is the administrator of a hosted Fluree database, always has full access to **view** any item in any database in their network.

 When an end user connects to a database, effectively their database is custom to them (and their requested point in time).
 Any data they do not have access to doesn't exist in their database.
 This means you can give direct access to the database to any user, and they can run ad-hoc queries without concern that data might be leaked.
 This is a very powerful concept that can drastically simplify end-user applications.

-For example, if a supply chain is running a federated FlureeDB, database administrators who manage each supply chain member's transactor group will have root access to view all databases.
+For example, if a supply chain is running a federated Fluree, database administrators who manage each supply chain member's transactor group will have root access to view all databases.
 Individuals within each company, however, can all have direct access to the database.
 Those individuals however, will effectively see different databases, depending on their permissions.

 Rules are useful for the following purposes: